exasol/script-languages/exaudfclient/docs/script_options_requirments.md

 ### White Spaces Options Parsing V2
 `req~white-spaces-script-options-parsing-v2~1`

 All white spaces between the option key and option value are to be ignored.
-The following rules for escape sequences at **the start** of a script optionValue are to be applied:
+The following rules for escape sequences at **the start** of a script option value are to be applied:
 - '\ ' => space character
 - '\t' => <tab> character
 - '\f' => <form feed> character
 - '\v' => <vertical tab> character

 White spaces in the middle of the option value and between the option value and the terminating ";" shall be interpreted as part of the value.

-The rationale is that the new version of the parser should be as much as possible backwards compatible to V1, because it will simplify migration of existing UDF's.
+Rationale: The new version of the parser should be as much as possible backwards compatible to V1, because it will simplify migration of existing UDF's.

 Needs: dsn